 Both large cities and rural areas are connected by a vast network of roads and byways throughout the United States.
-Truck drivers rely on these routes as their lifelines for trade because they can quickly transport supplies and merchandise across the country.
+Truck best drivers in America rely on these routes as their lifelines for trade because they can quickly transport supplies and merchandise across the country.

 With everything from scenic mountain roads to flat, straight freeways, the US has some of the best trucking routes in the entire world.
 This article will highlight the best American highways as we examine some of the most well-liked and ranked trucking routes.